-5.6 Setting up sites
+5.8 Setting up sites

-The provision of welfare facilities would be addressed in the Construction Phase Plan in line with the CDM 2015.
-When planning welfare provisions we will consider:
+The provision of welfare facilities would be addressed in the Construction Phase Plan in line with the CDM Regulations 2015.
+When planning welfare provisions, we will consider:

-- works to be carried out and the health risks associated with it; - the project size and complexity; - the duration and number of different locations; and - the number of people who will use them.
+- works to be carried out and the health risks associated with it; - the duration and number of different locations; and - the project size and complexity; - the number of people who will use them.